rohany/rohany.github.io/src/content/home.md

 ACM Symposium on Parallel Algorithms and Architectures (SPAA) 2019.
 **Rohan Yadav**, Umut A. Acar ([PDF](https://dl.acm.org/citation.cfm?id=3323170)).

+## Other writings

+* Blog post about `cockroach demo`, a demo database for CockroachDB ([link](https://www.cockroachlabs.com/blog/get-started-geo-partitioning-data-with-our-command-line-cockroachdb-demo/)).

 # Teaching

 At Carnegie Mellon, I served as a teaching assistant